 Rage Against the Minivan put together a checklist to help make balanced lunches each day, avoiding getting into a rut.
 It would make a great printable for kids in order to foster independence.

-For the health conscious moms who want to make sure the lunches are healthy too, not just quick, I recommend Kristine’s Kitchen’s post on 10 healthy school lunches.
+For the health conscious moms who want to make lunch ideas healthy too, not just quick, I recommend Kristine’s Kitchen’s post on 10 healthy school lunches.

 Is your child gluten or grain free?
 What Lisa Cooks has you covered with two weeks worth of lunch ideas.